Gillingham 2-2 AFC Wimbledon

 Goal!

 Goal!
 Gillingham 2, AFC Wimbledon 2.
-Harry Forrester (AFC Wimbledon) right footed shot from the centre of the box to the bottom left corner.
-Assisted by Adedeji Oshilaja following a corner.
+Andy Barcham (AFC Wimbledon) left footed shot from the centre of the box to the bottom right corner.

+Attempt saved.
+Rory Donnelly (Gillingham) left footed shot from the centre of the box is saved in the centre of the goal.

 Attempt blocked.
-George Francomb (AFC Wimbledon) right footed shot from the centre of the box is blocked.
+Dominic Poleon (AFC Wimbledon) right footed shot from the left side of the box is blocked.

+Attempt saved.
+Bradley Dack (Gillingham) left footed shot from the centre of the box is saved in the top left corner.

 Substitution